adriangibanelbtactic/zimbra-maldua-hsm/README.md

-# Zimbra OSE HSM
+# Maldua's Zimbra HSM

 ## About

-**MALDUA'S Zimbra OSE HSM Extension & Administration Zimlet** brought to you by [BTACTIC, open source & cloud solutions](https://www.btactic.com).
+**MALDUA'S Zimbra HSM Extension & Administration Zimlet** brought to you by [BTACTIC, open source & cloud solutions](https://www.btactic.com).

 Hierarchical Storage Management technique is a data storage technique that moves data between different stores according to a defined policy.
 Usually it is used to move older data to slower-but-cheapear storages.